 Identify specific preconditions that may exist for students and families that create an increased likelihood for trauma … Learn practical ways to support students and families who experience one or more of these preconditions

 - Help Students Affected by Trauma Move from Learning-Blocked to Learning-Ready

-Acquire the key and necessary components your Trauma-Affected students need in order to jump the hurdles that trauma presents … Learn practical ways to strengthen students' attention, self-regulation skills and more!
+Acquire the key and necessary components students affected by trauma need in order to jump the hurdles that trauma presents … Learn practical ways to strengthen students’ attention, self-regulation skills and more!